-$$NB share{itq} = \beta_1 \mathbf{N}{itq}^2 + \theta C_i \times \mathbf{P}{itq} + \left(\beta_2 + \beta_3 \mathcal{T}{itq}^E\right) \mathbf{E}{itq} + \gamma' X{itq} + \omega_i + \nu{tq} + \epsilon{itq}.$$ (8)
+$$NB share{itq} = \beta_1 \mathbf{N}{itq}^2 + \theta C_i \times \mathbf{P}{itq} + \left(\beta_2 + \beta_3 \mathcal{T}{itq}^E\right) \mathbf{E}{itq} + \gamma' X{itq} + \omega_i + \nu{tq} + \epsilon{itq}. \tag{8}$$

-This includes the instrument and all the exogenous variables from the second-stage equation (4b) measured at the quarterly level.29 The latter include the effect of the environmental policy on northbound shareholdings and the level and trend change in holdings due to a firm exiting a connect program.
-X{itq} includes firm-year-quarter financial characteristics described in Section 3.3 as well as province-, industry-, SOE-, FOE-, and "sin"stock-by-year-quarter effects.
-Firm fixed effects (ω_i) capture time-persistent firm unobservables that affect northbound shares.
-We include year-by-quarter fixed effects (v{tq}) in the specification to indicate that this is a two-way fixed effect estimator, even though these are absorbed by the other fixed effects.
-In the second-stage equation (4b), we replace NB share{i,t-1} with the annual average of the fitted values from the first stage lagged by one year NB share{i,t-1}.
+This includes the instrument and all the exogenous variables from the second-stage equation (4b) measured at the quarterly level.37 The latter include the effect of the environmental policy on northbound shareholdings and the level and trend change in holdings due to a firm exiting a Connect program.
+X{itq} includes firm-year-quarter financial characteristics described in Section 3.3 as well as province-, industry-, SOE-, FOE-, and "sin"-stock-by-year-quarter effects.
+Firm fixed effects (ω_i) capture time-persistent firm unobservables that affect northbound shareholdings.
+We include year-by-quarter fixed effects (ν{tq}) to indicate that this is a two-way fixed effect estimator, even though these are absorbed by the other fixed effects.
+In the second-stage equation (4b), we replace $NB \ share{i,t-1}$ with the annual average of the fitted values from the first stage lagged by one year $NB \ share{i,t-1}$.
 Since the second stage is at the annual level we again employ M2SLS.

-The top panel of Column (2) in Table 4 reports the estimates for the first-stage equation using quarterly data from 2017Q1, when HKEX began disclosing northbound shareholding for individual stocks, to 2021Q4.
+The top panel of Column (2) in Table 5 reports the estimates for the first-stage equation using quarterly data from 2017Q1, when HKEX began disclosing northbound shareholding for individual stocks, to 2021Q4.
 The coefficient of N{itq}^2 is negative and statistically significant.
-Applying the tF critical-value function of Lee et al. (2022), the first-stage coefficient is significant at the 0.75% level.
-The bottom panel of Table 4 reports estimates
+Applying the tF critical-value function of Lee, McCrary, Moreira and Porter (2022), the first-stage coefficient is significant at the 0.75% level.
+The bottom

-28Since annual data must be used for this test, we use a more parsimonious specification (log of elapsed time in the program).
+36Since annual data must be used for this test, we use a more parsimonious specification (log of elapsed time in the program).
 Using the square of elapsed time also results in insignificant effects for the non-Connect firms.
 The first stage of the 2SLS estimation uses quarterly data since we employ M2SLS.

-29To ensure the exclusion restriction is met, the first-stage equation must include the non-averaged values of all the exogenous variables in the second stage.
+37To ensure the exclusion restriction is met, the first-stage equation must include the non-averaged values of all the exogenous variables in the second stage.
 The exit indicator and trend in the second stage are the average values of the corresponding first-stage variables.
 The firm-year characteristics and the year fixed effects in the second stage are the average values of the firm-year-quarter characteristics and year-quarter fixed effects from the first stage respectively, and the firm fixed effects in the second stage remain the same as in the first stage.

-of the second-stage equation.
+panel of Table 5 reports estimates of the second-stage equation.
 The sample includes only Connect firms and uses data from 2017 to 2021.
-For every percentage point rise in northbound shareholding in a quarter, the ES rating in the following year increases by 22.3%.
+For every percentage point rise in north-bound shareholding in a quarter, the ES rating in the following year increases by 22.3%.
 This is an increase of 1.39 evaluated at the mean ES rating in 2013 (6.22).
-This is consistent with foreign investors influencing firms' ES ratings.